ganeshtoday/simple_shop/README.md

 # Simple ecommerce site with Stripe payments integration

 This is a simple ecommerce website selling boxes, built with Django.
-Users can purchase these boxes, supported by a Stripe integration.
+Users can purchase these boxes, powered by Stripe.
 This project was built to demonstrate usage of a Stripe integration.

 ## Setup